Great Slave Lake: Ice road

 Great Slave Lake has one ice road known as the Dettah ice road.
 It is a 6.5 km road that connects the Northwest Territories capital of Yellowknife to Dettah, a small First Nations fishing community also in the Northwest Territories.
 To reach the community in summer the drive is 27 km via the Ingraham Trail.

 Yellowknife Bay in April 2012.
 The surface melt begins to make transportation more difficult between the houseboats near Jolliffe Island.

 In popular culture

 Television

 From 2014 to 2016, Animal Planet aired a documentary series called Ice Lake Rebels.
 It takes place on Great Slave Lake, and details the lives of houseboaters on the lake.

-Season 6 and season 7 of the survival game show Alone were set along the shore of the east arm of Great Slave Lake in the subarctic, about 250 mi south of the Arctic Circle and about 70 mi south of the tree line.
+Seasons 6 and 7 of the survival game show Alone were set along the shore of the east arm of Great Slave Lake in the subarctic, about 250 mi south of the Arctic Circle and about 70 mi south of the tree line.
 It follows the self-documented daily struggles of 10 individuals as they survive alone in the wilderness for as long as possible using a limited amount of survival equipment.